Catalogue and loans

 VAUCLUSE HOUSE - Wentworth Road.
 The house as seen today was built between 1827 and the late 1830's by William Charles Wentworth incorporating the original cottage built in 1803 by Sir Henry Browne Hayes the house was never finished.
 Wentwodh left for England in 1853 and sold up all his personal effects returning only once in 1860-61 - after that, family members and tenants occupied the house.
 Significant buildings include the stables built around the same time incorporate some of the first Gothic styling in the colony (Cookney, architect) and the laundry - the convict barracks stood on the hillside north east of and above the stables but were demolished in 1917 when Olola Avenue was put through.
 The property was acquired by the N.S.W.
 Government in 1910 administered by the Nielsen-Vaucluse House Trust coming under the control of the Historic Houses Trust in 1980.

 VAUCLUSE PUBLIC SCHOOL - Cambridge Ave, Vaucluse.
-The school began on the site of the Old Warsone Bay School in 1877 being preceded by the 1858 'South Head School'.
-The present school opened in 1925, motto 'Be Thorough', colours Royal and mid Blue and Gold.
+The school began on the site of the old Watsons Bay School in 1877 being preceded by the 1858 'South Head School'.
+The present school opened in 1925.
+Motto: 'Be Thorough'.
+Colours: Royal and mid Blue and Gold.

-VAUCLUSE TOWN HALL - The building, No 17 Military Road, Watsons Bay was built over 1909-10, architect Varney Parles, and officially opened as a Town Hall and Council Offices on 20 April, 1910.
+VAUCLUSE TOWN HALL - The building at 17 Military Road, Watsons Bay, was designed by architect Varney Parkes, and officially opened as a Town Hall and Council Offices on 20 April 1910.
 The upper level hall subsequently saw use as a picture theatre - Rivoli, Rex, Village and Watsons Bay Theatre.
 The Council moved into Dunbar House in 1924.

 VAUCLUSE UNITING CHURCH - Russell St, Watsons Bay.
 Established in 1839 as the South Head Independent Chapel, on South Head Road (now No. 212-14) - the 'Church with the Chimney'.
 A Mission Hall known as the 'Watsons Bay and South Head Congregational Church' was built on the corner of Robertson Place and Dunbar Street (the Tin Tabernacle) in 1891.
 The present church hall in Russell Street served as a church from 1909, until the present Church was built in 1960.